erikrikarddaniel/colourededgerxlsx/README.md

 $ ln -s ../dev/colourededgerxlsx/src/R/colourededgerxlsx.r .
 ```

+The script uses a couple of libraries that you might have to install (tidyverse, openxlsx
+and optparse).
+Run the script and install any missing package.

 # Usage

 There's a `--help` flag to the script that explains how to call it.
 Here are a few